muhanadk13/zenkai-support/README.md

-# ZenAI Support
+# zen-kAI Support

-Welcome to the official support page for ZenAI.
+Welcome to the official support page for zen-kAI.

 If you have any questions, bug reports, or feature requests, feel free to contact us at: